AshLaw96/weather-wise/README.md

 2. Add links to other quizzes or cool facts about weather.
 3. Add sound effects to the program.
 4. Add error validation for name (name must be > 2 but < 15 and only include letters).
+5. Add multi-language support so more users can play.
+6. Add a pause feature during the quiz.
+7. Add a timed quiz mode.
+8. Allow the user to have a second attempt at guessing the answer.
+9. Add a timer so users can track how long it takes for them to complete the quiz.
+10. Add a quit feature during the quiz.

 ## Tools & Technologies Used